-Ordinance No. 2298 of the City of Chula Vista limits contributions to campaigns for city elective office to two hundred fifty dollars (\$250) per contributor.
+Ordinance No. 2298 of the City of Chula Vista limits contributions to campaigns for city elective office, either to candidate controlled committees or to Regulated Independent Expenditure Committees, to two hundred fifty dollars (\$250) per contributor.
 When contributions from an individual cumulatively amount to \$100 or more, the complete name, address, occupation and employer (or name of business if self-employed) of each donor must be reported in the city campaign statement.